-Banks sometimes have a lot of routing numbers because they accumulate them after acquiring and merging with other banks.
-If you want to see a real laundry list, check out Wells Fargo's massive list of routing numbers.
-TD Bank was founded nearly two hundred years ago so it makes sense that they'd have more ABA routing numbers.
+Some banks have long list of routing numbers because they have acquired or merged with other banks.
+If you want to see a really long list, check out Wells Fargo’s massive list of routing numbers.
+TD Bank was founded nearly two hundred years ago so it makes sense that they’d have quite a few ABA routing numbers.

 Finding the Routing Number on Your Check

 If the state by state listing above didn’t help, you can always look directly on your personal checks.
 Each of your personal checks has all the information a bank would need to cash it – including the originating bank (it’s ABA routing number).